YunYouJun/hexo-widget-tree/README.md

 Tree preview widget for hexo.

-(If your theme support ajax, it can realize refreshless browsing)
+(If your theme supports ajax, it can achieve refreshless browsing)

 ## Usage